rhinobase/raftyui/apps/docs/app/(docs)/docs/integrations/formik/page.md

 ---
+title: Rafty UI + Formik
+nextjs:
+  metadata:
     title: Formik
-pageTitle: Formik - Rafty UI
     description: Formik
 ---

-## Usage

-The way we start building forms with Formik is by using its `useFormik` hook that returns us the formik instance.
+The way we start building forms with [Formik](https://formik.org/) is by using its `useFormik` hook that returns us the formik instance.
 That Formik instance contains pretty much everything we need to connect our form's UI elements and submit handler.
 Let's see a pure React + Formik example:

 ```jsx
 import { useFormik } from "formik";